chenmu1204/czx/README.md

 Our implementation is mainly based on the following codebase [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
 We gratefully thank the authors for their wonderful works.

 ## Citation
+If you find this project useful in your research, please consider cite:
 <pre><code>
 @article{Chen2024EdgeFE,
   title={Edge Feature Enhancement for Fine-Grained Segmentation of Remote Sensing Images},